dzangolab/vue-locale-switcher/README.md

 ### `theme`

-Specifies the theme to use to style the commponent.
+Specifies the theme to use to style the component.
 Currently 2 themes are provided:

 ### `bootstrap` (default)

 If this theme is selected, then the appropriate bootstrap classes will be set on the component.
-It is assumed that the coponent will be placed inside a bootstrap Navbar.
+It is assumed that the component will be placed inside a bootstrap Navbar.

 Custom styling is provided for device width below 992px.